django-cms/django-cms/docs/introduction/install_from_scratch.rst

     djangocms -p . mysite

+.. warning:: directory ``.`` is meant to be empty at this stage and djangocms-installer will check
+             for this; if you add some content to this directory before running the installer because of you project layout, please use ``-s`` flag to skip the check.

 Windows users may need to do a little extra to make sure Python files are associated correctly if that doesn't work right away::

     assoc .py=Python.file